-☐ Jack &amp; Bore (Section 5.1.3) ☐ Directional Boring Method "A" (Section 5.1.6) - must have at least 10' depth below base of Directional Boring Method "B" (Section 5.1.6) - only for casings 6 inches or less in diameter ☐ Open Cut (Section 5.1.2) - All installations directly under any track must be designed as a bored installation.
-Open cut installations will be considered on a case-by-case basis by Norfol Southern's Division Superintendent at the time of installation.
-Other - Please Specify: MULTIPLE INNERDUCTS NUMBER OF INNERDUCTS WITHIN CASING PIPE:
+☐ Jack & Bore (Section 5.1.3)

+☐ Directional Boring Method "A" (Section 5.1.6) - must have at least 10' depth below base of rail

+☐ Open Cut (Section 5.1.2) - All installations directly under any track must be designed as a bored installation.
+Open cut installations will be considered on a case-by-case basis by Norfolk Southern's Division Superintendent at the time of installation.

+Other - Please Specify:

+MULTIPLE INNERDUCTS

+NUMBER OF INNERDUCTS WITHIN CASING PIPE: